-Phallus rubicundus is very similar in appearance, but has a distinct head that hangs skirt-like from the tip of the stem.
+Phallus rugulosus is similar in appearance to Mutinus elegans, but has a structurally distinct head that hangs skirt-like from the tip of the stem.

-Immature Fruiting Body: Usually at least partially submerged in the ground; appearing like a whitish to pinkish or purplish "egg" up to 4 cm high; when sliced revealing the stinkhorn-to-be encased in a gelatinous substance.
+Immature Fruiting Body: A whitish to purplish "egg" 2–3.5 cm high and 1.5–2 cm wide; surface smooth; when sliced revealing the stinkhorn-to-be encased in a gelatinous substance.

 This site contains no information about the edibility or toxicity of mushrooms.